-- 5.1.1 Choose the black or white SPR prefilled capsule based on background color of the item being processed. - 5.1.2 Add one (1) capsule to six (6) ounces of water and shake thoroughly. - 5.1.3 Additional SPR solution can be made, if needed.
+- 5.1.1 The examiner/technician shall produce a self-made test print to be processed concurrently with items of evidence (see section technical procedure for Ensuring Quality Control). - 5.1.2 Choose the black or white SPR prefilled capsule based on background color of the item being processed. - 5.1.3 Add one (1) SPR capsule to six (6) ounces of water in an appropriate container and shake thoroughly. - 5.1.4 Additional SPR solution can be made, if needed.